Close

 • Maintain a minimum grade point average during college

-Army ROTC graduates earn a commission as a second lieutenant and continue their training in their specific branch at Basic Officer Leaders’ Course.
+Army ROTC graduates earn a commission as a second lieutenant and continue their training in their specific branch at the Basic Officer Leaders’ Course.
 Navy and Air Force ROTC graduates continue their training at Officer Candidate or Training School before receiving their commission as a second lieutenant.

 Learn more about the ROTC program at each service branch: